2025 Forecast for Physicians Webinar

 • Saving primary care.
 Despite their undisputed position as the foundation of our healthcare system, Bauer said primary care physicians have been consistently unappreciated.
 Reiboldt agreed, saying these physicians have a significantly positive impact on the entire system, influencing everything from surgeries to inpatient services to ambulatory care.
 Future options for independent primary care physicians remain extremely limited however – employment by a hospital system, becoming part of a larger multi-specialty group, or changing to a concierge medicine practice.

 • A model for value-based care.
 According to Reiboldt, the shift from fee-for-service to fee-for-value spurred by passage of the Affordable Care Act in 2010 has gained prominence that may not yet be deserved.
 Bauer maintained that concierge medicine is the only model that consistently delivers on the pillars of value and quality in healthcare, bringing significant benefits for physicians, patients, payers and the healthcare system.
+He cautioned that physicians who succeed in the model are motivated not by an opportunity to earn more money, but to spend more time with their patients.
+“What they value most is the ability to ask more questions and address all issues at each visit, and not wake up in the middle of the night worried that something important was missed,” said Bauer.

 Share this story: